Defense strategies that succeed. The dedicated legal defense you deserve.

 An accusation of murder or homicide is probably the most serious offense to be charged with in criminal law.
 No resource is spared on the part of law enforcement and prosecutors to investigate and prosecute an alleged murder.
 To be charged with the crime is an extremely serious matter that no one should face without experienced defense counsel.
 Some mistakenly believe that the crime of attempted murder is far less serious that the actual commission of the offense – however, a conviction for attempted murder rivals the severity of penalties as with a conviction for murder in Indiana.
 In fact, in other states, criminal statutes make no difference as to the types of penalties that they impose.

-If you are facing an attempted murder charge in Indianapolis or anywhere in the Central Indiana area, you should seek the assistance of a seasoned criminal defense counsel, such as Chris Eskew of Eskew Law, LLC, immediately.
+If you are facing an attempted murder charge in Indianapolis or anywhere in the Central Indiana area, you should seek the assistance of a seasoned criminal defense counsel, such as Chris Eskew of Eskew Law, immediately.
 You need an aggressive defense attorney at your side at the beginning of your case may help you reach a more favorable outcome later on.

 Attempt Defined in Indiana Statutes